mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Once the Predator’s primary competition as the world’s best heavy pistol, the Ultra Power has ceded its claim to the title since it has not kept pace with the tech advances in the Pred-VI.
 The Browning is cheaper, though, and offers a built-in top-mounted laser sight.

-**Colt Government 2076/Manhunter**

-Governments need new weapons contracts for bribe purposes, so having a new standard issue after only ten years seems about par for the course.
-The years of technomancer and hacker fear since the ’60s have left the electronic firing 2066 in a lot of storage cabinets for fear of hacking.
-The 2076 takes a jump back to the style of the classic Manhunter (in fact, the model with an integrated smartgun system has that denotation) and comes with an integral laser sight.

 **Ruger Super Warhawk**

 Boom and glitz!
 That’s the standard street tag for the Super Warhawk.
 This revolver is shiny and chrome and makes holes the size of a troll’s fist straight out of the box.
 Upgrade the ammo or the features and those holes get real precise.

-**SUBMACHINE GUNS**
+##### **Machine Pistols**
 Automatics

+Machine pistols can take top- and barrel-mounted accessories.

+**Ares Crusader II**

+High capacity and comfortable styling make the Ares Crusader II a standout in its class.
+The Ares brand is synonymous with functionality, and the Crusader II integrates a gas-vent recoil compensation system and comes standard with smartgun systems and software preloaded.

+**Ceska Black Scorpion**

+Small and lethal, but not designed for beauty.
+Burst Fire capable from the get-go, it also comes equipped with an integral folding stock.

+**Steyr TMP**

+A lightweight polymer-frame and full autofire capability are not an ideal design combo, but spraying enough lead to make everyone duck for cover is the goal with the TMP.
+A top-mounted laser sight comes standard to make users think they’ll be aiming.

+##### **SUBMACHINE GUNS**
+Automatics

 SMGs can take top- and barrel-mounted accessories.

-**Colt Cobra TZ Series**
+**Colt Cobra TZ 120**

-Colt loves variety, and the Cobra TZ series highlights the options they offer with this line.
-The 100 is the base model with an integral folding stock, the 110 adds a top-mounted laser sight, the 120 features the folding stock, top-mounted laser sight, and a barrel-mounted gas-vent system, making it a hit with security forces all over the world and with trid shows that love all the fancy features.
+The Cobra TZ 120 features the folding stock, top-mounted laser sight, and a barrel-mounted gas-vent system, making it a hit with security forces all over the world and with trid shows that love all the fancy features.

 **FN P93 Praetor**